irmen/prog8/docs/source/syntaxreference.rst

 ^^^^^^^^^

 All variables can be assigned new values unless you use the ``const`` keyword.
-The initial value will now be evaluated at compile time (it must be a compile time constant expression).
+The initial value must be known at compile time (it must be a compile time constant expression).
 This is only valid for the simple numeric types (byte, word, float)::

 	const  byte  max_age = 99